Egypt: 5,000 Years of "You Have To See This"

 10 Ways to Save Money in Egypt

-💧 Bring a filtered water bottle — tap water isn’t safe and buying plastic bottles adds up fast
+Tap water isn't safe here, and buying plastic bottles the whole trip adds up fast.

-🚇 Use Cairo’s metro — one of the cheapest metro systems in the world at under 50p a ride
+One of the cheapest metro systems in the world, at well under £0.50 a ride.
+Skips the traffic too.

-🍛 Eat street food — koshari, falafel, and ful medames are filling, safe, and cost almost nothing
+Koshari, falafel and ful medames are filling, safe, and cost almost nothing at a busy stall.

-🎫 Buy a Luxor Pass — covers most temples and tombs on the West and East Banks for one price
+Covers most temples and tombs on the West and East Banks for one flat price.
+Pays for itself fast.

-🕰️ Visit in shoulder season — May and September are hot but prices drop and crowds disappear
+May and September are hot, but prices drop and the crowds thin out at the big sites.

-🤝 Haggle respectfully — it’s expected in markets and for taxis (agree the price before you get in)
+It's expected in markets and with unmetered taxis.
+Agree the price before you get in, always.

 Getting Around Egypt